haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 #### 2.1: Analyzing the effects on the people in the study area
 As already mentioned, the Ring Rail line improves the commuter traffic network and accessibility of the suburbs along the track, but how does this show on real numbers?

-5. Find out how many are notably affected by this by calculating how many people live within a radius of 500 meters and 1 kilometer from
-	- ...the stations opened in 2015?
-	- ...the new and planned stations combined?
+5. Find out how many are notably affected by this by calculating how many people live within a radius of 1 kilometer from the stations opened in 2015?
+And the new and planned stations combined?
+	-

 The Ring Rail Line is likely to increase the attraction for the real estate in the nearby area.
 This, however, will also raise the question of the noise levels caused by the Aircraft traffic around the Helsinki-Vantaa Airport.
 Thanks to new improved technology the aircraft noise levels have slightly dropped in recent years.